 4. Launch apps with the Digital Crown

 The Apple Watch may be physically used in many ways.
-All that remains is for you to decide which way is your favorite.
+All that remains is for you to decide which way is your favourite.
 Apps in the main menu, for example, can be opened by clicking the icon.
 However, some users have discovered that tapping isn’t perfect.
 You could miss and open another app by mistake.
-Instead of tapping it once it’s been centered, use the Digital Crown to click and open it.
+Instead of tapping it once it’s been centred, use the Digital Crown to click and open it.
 This is a lot easier if you use List View rather than Grid.

 5. Cover the display to mute